-The zero waste roofing system that is being used by Target has become a big part of the company’s efforts to work with sustainable efforts.
-Target has been active in the world of environmental support for years and has been responsible for recycling cardboard in its stores for decades and with working hard to get all its locations to meet Energy Star standards with regards to the appliances, lighting and HVAC systems being used here.
+The zero-waste roofing system that is being used by Target has become a big part of the company’s efforts to work with sustainable efforts.
+Target has been active in the world of environmental support for years and has been responsible for recycling cardboard in its stores for decades and working hard to get all its locations to meet Energy Star standards with regards to the appliances, lighting, and HVAC systems being used here.
+That roofing system is being used in the roof assembly in the local Target in College Station.

 Reference: Fenner, M., & Graveline, S. P. (2011).
 Zero Waste Roofing.
 Proceedings of the 2011 International Roofing Symposium.
 Retrieved from http://staticcontent.nrca.net/masterpages/technical/symposium/pdf/06_graveline_paper.pdf.